 pinafore apron love #2

-Linen pinafore apron by Nadinoo has fab dungaree style straps at the back and I love the generous loose fit and the coarse texture of the linen.
+Linen pinafore apron handmade made in England by Nadinoo has fab dungaree style straps at the back and I love the generous loose fit and the coarse texture of the linen.
 Available in natural, grey and midnight navy.

 pinafore apron love #3